alistairmacvicar/init.lua/docs/neovim_settings.md

 ## Automatic Behaviors

 ### Auto-formatting
-- The configuration uses Prettier to automatically format files on save.
+- The configuration uses Conform to automatically format files on save.
-- This applies to all file types (`*` pattern).

-These settings are designed to provide a fairly unintrusive but robust editing environment.
-They can be further customized by modifying the `set.lua` file in the `lua/kaimac/` directory.
+- Each filetype that I use has a different formatter.